julianjear/personal-site/src/data/about.md

 # Currently

 I am a Co-founder and the CEO at [Mindflow](https://www.mindflow.gg), where our mission is to inspire a generation of life-long doers to take joy in becoming 1% better every day.
 Currently, we are building a social app centered on personal growth.
-On Mindflow you can embark on growth journeys that are meaningful to you, track your progress, and share the journey of becoming better every day with friends.
+On Mindflow, you can embark on growth journeys that are meaningful to you, track your progress, and share the journey of becoming better every day with friends.
 <br />
 <br />
 I'm also the host of a podcast named [Inventing The Future](https://www.youtube.com/@inventing.the.future), where I interview visionary tech entrepreneurs that are solving the world's biggest problems.
 Every episode features the story of the guest, what they're building, and the mindsets, tools, & habits that enable them to thrive.